 When you have lung disease and struggle to breathe, you need medication that can easily get inside your lungs to open your airways.
 To do so, you need a medical device called a nebulizer.
 Carlos Vaca, MD, specializes in pulmonary nebulization, determining the right device for you, and then teaching you how to use the nebulizer.
-If you suffer with a chronic lung condition and need expert treatment, call the office in the Fontainebleau in Miami or schedule an appointment online.
+If you suffer with a chronic lung condition and need expert treatment, call the office in Miami or schedule an appointment online.

 Pulmonary nebulization is a lung treatment that uses a device called a nebulizer to turn liquid medication into a fine mist.
 In the form of a mist, the medication goes straight into your lungs where it’s needed to open your airways, reduce inflammation, and improve your breathing.

 Nebulizers are similar to inhalers — they both administer medication directly into the lungs — but they have some important differences.

 With a nebulizer, you inhale the mist through a mask or mouthpiece for about 10 minutes.
 With inhalers, you only need to inhale a few time, and your treatment is finished.
 However, inhalers are harder to use compared to nebulizers.

 Nebulizers must also be attached to a compressor, so they’re not very portable.
 By comparison, inhalers are small enough to carry with you.

 Dr. Vaca prescribes a nebulizer to patients diagnosed with: